ucsb-cs48-s20/project-s1-t3-expense/team/STATUS.md

 ## Sprint Goal for Monday 04/27 through Monday 05/04

-Be able to save bills
+Be able to save bills so that bills are uploaded to the database and can be shown on the website when logged out/in.
+Saves all bills that are marked as active (not yet paid) and inactive (paid)

 ## Brief description of MVP